LLM-based In-situ Thought Exchanges for Critical Paper Reading: GenAI Usage Disclosure

 \section{GenAI Usage Disclosure}

 In this work, we utilized ChatGPT (GPT-4o) and Writefull to assist with editing and refining portions of the manuscript text for clarity and language fluency.
 Additionally, AI tools were used to assist in code formatting and minor scripting tasks, but the authors performed all data analysis and code development.
-All scientific ideas, analyses, experimental designs, and interpretations of results were solely developed by the authors. \begin{acks} We thank Zefan Sramek, Shitao Fang, Jo Takezawa, and the other members of IIS Lab for their support during this work.
-This work was partly supported by JST ASPIRE for Top Scientists (Grant Number JPMJAP2405), JST PRESTO (Grant Number JPMJPR23IB), JST SPRING (Grant Number JPMJSP2108) and the JSPS Invitational Fellowship for Research in Japan program (Long-term). \end{acks}
+All scientific ideas, analyses, experimental designs, and interpretations of results were solely developed by the authors.

+\begin{acks} We thank Zefan Sramek, Shitao Fang, Jo Takezawa, and the other members of IIS Lab for their support during this work.
+This work was partly supported by JST ASPIRE for Top Scientists (Grant Number JPMJAP2405), JST PRESTO (Grant Number JPMJPR23IB), JST SPRING (Grant Number JPMJSP2108) and the JSPS Invitational Fellowship for Research in Japan program (Long-term, Grant Number L24509). \end{acks}